-In this note, we describe one part of the exam project which must be solved in connection with DM18, Spring 2007.
+In this note, we describe one part of the exam project that must be solved in connection with the project "A compiler for an imperative programming language", Spring 2012.
 It is important to read through the entire project description before starting the work on the project; also the sections on requirements and how to turn in your solution.